Pre-Approval

 Question - What is the pre-approval process and why do I need to be pre-approved?

-Documents like your most recent W-2, current pay stubs and bank/investment account information is helpful to have during the interview but not necessary.
+Your most recent W-2, current pay stubs and bank/investment account information is helpful to have during the interview but not necessary.
 Most, but not all realtors want their customers to be pre-approved before they will show properties to a prospective home buyer.
 This allows the buyers realtor know that you have the financial capacity and credit worthiness, to purchase a property that you are interested in seeing and/or making an offer.

 When the buyer finds a property they are serious about purchasing, having a pre-approval letter in hand demonstrates to the listing agent and seller that the buyer is a bona fide purchaser and has the financial capacity to purchase the property they are making an offer on.